nikspyratos/toybox/README.md

 Even if you don't need another boilerplate, perhaps the list of [recommended services](#next-steps---diy) will still give you a path forward, or the [scripts](bin) will give you something to work with.

 > This project is intended mostly for use as a solo Laravel developer who wants to rapidly develop and deploy indie SaaS projects.
 This is not intended for junior developers - having worked with the modern Laravel ecosystem is ideal to use this project.
-For client work I'd still recommend going down more well-trodden paths like using Forge/Ploi or a Docker-based solution.
+This is also not intended for "professional" commercial use, i.e. for freelance clients - it's intended for use by indie developer-entrepreneurs.

 Principles
 - **Self-containment**: With minimal extra commands, you should be able to clone this repo and get something running.